-Restricted cash refers to cash that is held on by the company for specific reasons and is not available for immediate business use.
-It can be contrasted to unrestricted cash, which refers to cash that can be used for any purpose.
+Restricted cash refers to cash that is held onto by a company for specific reasons and is, therefore, not available for immediate ordinary business use.
+It can be contrasted with unrestricted cash, which refers to cash that can be used for any purpose.

-- Restricted cash refers to cash that is held on by the company for specific reasons and not available for immediate business use.
+Restricted cash refers to cash that is held by a company for specific reasons and not available for immediate business use.

-- Reasons for cash being restricted include bank loan requirements, payment deposits, collateral pledge, and paying off debt.
+Reasons for cash being restricted include bank loan requirements, payment deposits, and collateral pledges.

 Restricted Cash on the Balance Sheet

 Restricted cash can be commonly found on the balance sheet as a separate line item.
-For example, the balance sheet of a company with restricted cash may look as follows:
+For example, the balance sheet may look as follows:

-The reason that the cash is restricted is generally revealed in the accompanying notes to the financial statements.
-Additionally, depending on how long the cash is restricted, the line item can appear under current assets or non-current assets.
-Cash that is restricted for one year or less is categorized under current assets, while cash that is restricted for over a year is categorized as non-current assets.
+The reason for any restriction is generally revealed in the accompanying notes to the financial statements.
+Additionally, depending on how long the cash is restricted for, the line item may appear under current assets or non-current assets.
+Cash that is restricted for one year or less is categorized under current assets, while cash restricted for more than a year is categorized as a non-current asset.